PeridexisErrant/DF-Walkthrough/chapters/chap09-end.rst

 ========
 And welcome to the end of the tutorial!
 By now you should be able to play the game on your own.
-You can also check out the tutorials in the index, for short chapters that cover a particular topic.
+You can also check out the tutorials in the `index <index>`, for short chapters that cover a particular topic.

 You might consider a mega project like an enormous tower, a castle, or a fortress entirely surrounded by magma.
 There are many